poveyd/terraform-to-ansible/README.md

 ## Overview

 This is a very small utility for generating Ansible inventory files from Terraform tfstate.tf files.

 When Terraform creates servers in the cloud then it creates a config file which contains details of all the server instances and other resources it creates and saves them in the terraform.tfstate file.
-This utility reads in this file and creates a list of the servers created in a format understood by Ansible.
+This utility reads in this file and creates a list of the servers in a format understood by Ansible.
 You can then use Ansible to ensure that the servers have the correct settings and correct software on them.

 ## How to use it